v4hn/PlotJuggler/COMPILE.md

 docker buildx build -o . .
 ```

-# Compile in Mac
+# Compile in macOS

-On Mac, the dependencies can be installed using [brew](https://brew.sh/) with the following command:
+On macOS, the dependencies can be installed using [brew](https://brew.sh/) with the following command:

 ```shell
 brew install cmake qt@5 protobuf mosquitto zeromq zstd